 It is not just about theories, but about research that Tim Wu, together with a Harvard lecturer and the company Yelp led.
-In detail, this is a comparative analysis that has seen Google privilege with its algorithms the results that came only from companies, therefore leaving aside the academic writings and the sites that are a source of truthful information.
+In detail, this is a comparative analysis that has seen Google favor with its algorithms the results that came only from the companies, therefore leaving aside the academic writings and the sites that are a source of truthful information.

-Tim Wu is a famous scientist, inventor of the term 'net neutrality', or the concept of a network that does not discriminate the results on the basis of the payment of certain fees or the writing of articles, but which spreads knowledge free of charge to the population.
+Tim Wu is a famous scientist, inventor of the term 'net neutrality', or the concept of a network that does not discriminate the results on the basis of the payment of certain fees or the writing of articles, but which disseminates knowledge free of charge to the population.
 Scholars have therefore accused Google of not thinking about common welfare, but of giving priority only who pays and who writes with certain characteristics, thus worsening people's knowledge and consequently causing them moral damage.

 This fact mainly affects 'close' searches, i.e. where a place is indicated at the end and where Google goes to a wedding thanks to the principle of geolocation.
 In these cases, the research stated that Google provides results that are compliant to it in 45% of cases, leaving out the most important sites and sources to focus on those that have geolocation.
 The result?
 Second-hand information to users and blocking of getting to the most serious and true readings, as they are relegated to many pages beyond the first, where people are known to stop before visiting a site.